ViCCo-Group/thingsvision/README.md

 <!-- Contributions -->
 ## :gem: Contributions

-This is a joint open-source project between the Max Planck Institute (MPI) for Human Cognitive and Brain Sciences, Leipzig, and the Machine Learning Group at Technische Universtität Berlin.
+This is a joint open-source project between the [Max Planck Institute for Human Cognitive and Brain Sciences](https://www.cbs.mpg.de/en), Leipzig, and the [Machine Learning Group](https://web.ml.tu-berlin.de/) at Technische Universtität Berlin.
 Correspondence and requests for contributing should be adressed to [Lukas Muttenthaler](https://lukasmut.github.io/).
 Feel free to contact us if you want to become a contributor or have any suggestions/feedback.
 For the latter, you could also just post an issue or engange in discussions.
 We'll try to respond as fast as we can.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>